bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 apply k-mer based sequence identity estimation with known taxonomic thresholds to report the most likely taxonomy for a given query genome.

+While more protein k-mers are shared across genomes within the same genus (and different species), min-set-cov + LCA allows us to find/report the most similar genome.

 ## Availability of data and materials